SAP/ui5-tooling/rfcs/0005-server-middleware-extensibility.md

       afterMiddleware: compression
       configuration:
         debug: true
-  npmMiddleware:
-    - name: helmet
-      mountPath: /
-      beforeMiddleware: cors
 ```

-In the above sample the middleware `cors` and `compression` are already included by the UI5 Server.
+In the above sample the middleware `compression` is already included by the UI5 Server.

-When serving the application `my.application`, this will execute the third party middleware `helmet` before
-`cors` and the custom middleware `myCustomMiddleware` after `compression`.
+When serving the application `my.application`, this will use the custom middleware `myCustomMiddleware` after `compression`.

 For custom server middleware, there can be optional `configuration` parameters which are passed
 directly to it with `options.configuration`.
-This is not possible for third party server middleware.

 An optional `mountPath` for which the middleware function is invoked, can be provided for both sections.
 It will be passed to the `app.use` call (see [express API reference](https://expressjs.com/en/4x/api.html#app.use)).